logto-io/connectors/README.md

 The monorepo for official connectors.

 Please checkout the sub folders in [packages](./packages) for more details of the connectors.
-And hit this [link](https://docs.logto.io/docs/recipes/create-your-connector/) to see how to develop a connector.
+Click on here to see [how to contribute to Logto Connectors](./.github/CONTRIBUTING.md).

 ## Resources